AlpasNet/SpinTool/README.md

 - SDL 3 (https://github.com/libsdl-org/SDL)
 - SDL_Image (https://github.com/libsdl-org/SDL_image)

-On linux : mkdir build && cmake .. && make -j8
+On linux : mkdir build && cd build && cmake .. && make -j8

 See worklows actions about the commands used to compile a Linux native app and a Windows native app with a Linux Environment System